-Strobe positioning is one of the continuous challenges of underwater photography.
+Strobe positioning is a continual challenge in underwater photography.
 It is the most critical element of each photo after dialing in the basic camera settings.
 Proper strobe positioning will light the subject in a way that makes the colors pop, create depth through shadows, aid the camera’s auto white balance calculations and minimize backscatter.

-If you haven’t yet, be sure to read my article How to Minimize Backscatter, as understanding backscatter is a prerequisite to determining effective strobe positioning.
+If you haven’t yet, be sure to read my article How to Minimize Backscatter (which contains a video tutorial on black backgrounds), as understanding backscatter is a prerequisite to understanding strobe beam angles and determining effective strobe positioning.

 Underwater strobe positioning can be broken down into 4 main categories: macro and wide-angle with a single strobe, and macro and wide-angle with dual strobes.
 Note that positioning video lights (for video or still photos) follows all these same rules.